 Sterilization is crucial in the production of hemp seeds to prevent the growth of new plants.
 Besides, it maintains the plant in only one generation.
-Most of the time, the process involves the use of legal hemp seeds with little to no concentration of THC.
-If you want to grow sterilized hemp seeds, you should consider your state government regulations.
+Most of the time, the process involves legal hemp seeds with little to no concentration of THC.
+To grow sterilized hemp seeds, you should consider your state government regulations.

 The plant produces many seeds with high protein content and provides a landscape with beautiful vegetation.
 You can plant them in containers or on the ground alongside other ornamental plants.
 The plants are excellent in competition with weeds.

-Carry out a pH test on the soil before planting.
+Could you carry out a pH test on the soil before planting?
 Hemp plant requires a pH between 5 and 7.5.
-To carry out the test, dig a six-inch deep hole, collect the soil sample, and send it to the soil testing lab near you.
+To conduct the test, dig a six-inch deep hole, collect the soil sample, and send it to the soil testing lab near you.
 Once you obtain the results, add lime for acidic soils or sulfur for alkaline soils.

 A process on How to Grow Sterilized Hemp Seeds